 Lord Randolph Churchill and Miss Jennie Jerome met during the racing season in 1873 on the Isle of Wight–one of the great social events of the British summer season.
 The Cowes Week regatta began in 1826 and is the longest-running regatta in the world.

-‘She was at that time widely known in New York, Paris and London Society as one of the most beautiful girls of the day.
+Winston Churchill described the time that his parents met in his book My Early Life: ‘She was at that time widely known in New York, Paris and London Society as one of the most beautiful girls of the day.
 Lord Randolph Churchill fell in love with her at first sight, and in a few months, they were man and wife.’

 They had a relatively short courtship and decided to marry when she accepted his proposal not long after having met.
 They married on the 15th of April 1874.

 Lord Randolph Henry Spencer-Churchill was born in 1849, the second son of the 7th Duke of Marlborough.
-Miss Jennie Jerome was several years older than her husband, born in 1854 and was the second of the four daughters of Leonard and Clara Jerome of New York.
+Miss Jennie Jerome was several years younger than her husband, born in 1854 and was the second of the four daughters of Leonard and Clara Jerome of New York.

 Winston Churchill was born several months prematurely in 1874 and he was the oldest of two boys.
 He was very close to his brother Jack and adored both of his parents.
 He grew up in a classically Victorian fashion so was mostly away at boarding school during his childhood.